pr0g/sdl-bgfx-imgui-starter/README.md

 Please see the third-party [README](third-party/README.md) for full instructions on how to do this.

+> Note: `third-party/libs` is added to the `.gitignore` file to ensure the dependencies aren't added to the project.

 ## Build Instructions

 Once all third party libraries have been downloaded and installed, follow these build instructions to compile the repo (linking to the previously built dependencies).